r4d6/Citadel-Wiki/citadel-wiki/main/guides/guide_organs.md

 -	Removing the appendix with surgery.

 ## Stomach <img src="https://tgstation13.org/wiki//images/f/f7/Stomach_organ.png"></img>
-The stomach repairs itself quicker than other organs and thus treatments are usually secondary rather than primary.
+The stomach repairs itself quicker than other organs when within healthy pH and thus treatments are usually secondary rather than primary.
+A stomach with high pH within it will cause stomach damage, then lung damage, then burning on the chest, and then heart and tongue damage at extreme values.
+If a patients system is purged from non dialysis methods, it will also purge stomach acid from the patient.
+A health patient usually has 50u of acid, and will regenerate it slowly.
+If acid is regenerated, their pH will shoot up.
+If they have no acid to purge, they will take direct stomach damage.
 ### Ways of getting damaged:
 -	Very acidic/basic stomach acid pH
 ### Treatment:
 -	Neutralise internal pH and let natural regeneration fix it.
--	Antacids will neutralise acidic stomach conditions and sooth acute damage.
+-	Antacids will neutralise acidic stomach conditions quickly and sooth acute damage.
--	Antbases will neutralise acidic stomach conditions and sooth acute damage.
+-	Antbases will neutralise basic stomach conditions quickly and sooth acute damage.
 #### End stage:
 -	There is no specific treatment for stomachs, rely on transplantation or grafting SuperSomatic Synthtissue.